-In analyzing further the famous concept of the Wahdah al-Wujūd that states, man in his relation to God is like a Qatrah (drop) while God is the Bahr (Ocean).
-According to the proponents of Wahdah al-Wujūd, the highest achievement of man in his spirituality is to get himself drown in the Ocean of God and become one with Him as he is just a trivial drop of water.
-As an antithesis to this teaching, Igbal came up with a new concept which is contrary to the old idea of the Sufis.
-In his new concept, though he still preferred the analogy of God being the Ocean, and man being a drop slipping into it, he emphasized that it is not in the moral or spiritual teachings of Islam for man to go into a state of non-existence.
+Wujūd leads to the belief that the highest achievement of man in his spirituality is to get himself drowned in the Ocean of God and become one with Him, as an antithesis to this teaching, Iqbal came up with a new concept which is contrary to the old idea of the Sufis.
+In his new concept, though he still preferred the analogy of God being the Ocean, and man being a drop slipping into it, he emphasized that it is not in the moral or spiritual teachings of Islam for man to go lose its own existence.
 Instead of man effacing his personality by slipping into the Ocean of God, man has to transform himself into a 'Shining Pearl' by having a more profound personality.
-In other words, Igbal does not want man's individuality to lose its existence but rather through the mercy and kindness of God, man should become dynamic by having some of His Divine attributes actualized in him.
-As a result of this, man becomes stronger in his personality (Mohd Abbas, 2011).
-Besides his criticism on Sufism and its doctrine on the Wahdah al-Wujūd that has assimilated foreign elements into Sufi practices, Iqbal also found other reasons for the shortcomings of the Muslim Ummah of his time.
-Much of his observation on the state of stagnation of the Ummah was seen extensively described in his poetry and also in his philosophical writings.
-According to him, one of the factors that contributed to the cause of nonproductivity, intellectual lethargy and backwardness of the Ummah was due to the conservatism prevalent in the intellectual circle.
-This condition which did not take into consideration the modern and latest developments in the fields of science and education made the Muslims lag behind the West in terms of intellectual achievement.
+In other words, Iqbal does not want man's individuality to lose its existence, but rather through the mercy and kindness of God, man should become dynamic by having some of His Divine attributes actualized in him.
+As a result of this, man becomes stronger in his personality.

+Besides his criticism on Sufism and its doctrine of the Wahdah al-Wujūd that had assimilated foreign elements into Sufi practices, Iqbal also found other reasons that account for the shortcomings of the Muslim Ummah of his time.
+Much of his meditation on the state of stagnation of the Ummah was seen extensively described in his poetry and also in his philosophical writings.
+According to him, one of the factors that contributed to the cause of non-productivity, intellectual lethargy and backwardness of the Ummah was due to the conservatism prevalent in the intellectual circle.
+This condition which did not take into consideration the modern and latest developments in the fields of science and education made Muslims lag behind the West in terms of its intellectual achievement.
 Moreover, due to these reasons, the Muslims who were not prepared to face the challenges of the modern world failed to strategize and avert the occupation of their lands by the West.
 This condition of the Muslims caused them dearly as they became the subjects of the West.
 This pathetic condition made the Muslims lose their freedom of speech and action.
-Iqbal also believed that this state of being ruled by others also robbed the Muslims of their dignity and self-esteem.
-(1996) once voiced up his displeasure on conservatism which he thought could be damaging to the growth of knowledge and human personality:
+Igbal also believed that this state of being ruled by others also robbed Muslims of their dignity and selfesteem.
+Iqbal (1996) once voiced up his displeasure on conservatism which he thought could be damaging to the growth of knowledge and human personality:

 Conservatism is as bad in religion as in any other department of human activity.
 It destroys the ego's creative freedom and closes up the paths of fresh spiritual enterprise.
-This is the main reason why our medieval mystic technique can no longer produce original discoveries of ancient Truth (Iqbal, 1996:145).
+This is the main reason why our medieval mystic technique can no longer produce original discoveries of ancient Truth.